Past posts live here. Come 👋🏼 at me on FB, IG, Threads & Bluesky

 I was so stuck in my head that I felt like this ruminating thought was now me, permanently—One-Thought Amanda.

 It lasted for DAYS.
 It was finally resolved when a friend asked me a question that helped prod the worry out of its wedge.
-She approached the question from a different angle, offering me some objectivity that I couldn’t provide myself.
+She approached the question from a different angle, offering me some objectivity I couldn’t provide myself.

 While I was grateful to my friend, I wanted to do for myself what she had inadvertently done for me.
-But first, I wanted to get a closer look at rumination and ask it some questions.
+But first, I tried to get a closer look at rumination and ask it some questions.

 I could think of no better person to help me do that than Dr. Tamar Chansky, psychologist, author, and founder of the Children’s and Adult Center for OCD and Anxiety in Plymouth Meeting, PA.